fsvreddit/hive-protect/README.md

 * The date and time that the app last checked a user, to support checking only once every two hours
 * User names of users who have been previously banned by the app, along with the date/time of their ban, to prevent inadvertent re-banning.

 All data is automatically removed if the app is uninstalled.
-If a user deletes their account, any data relating to them will be removed within 24 hours.
+If a user deletes their account, any data relating to them will be removed within 28 days.

 ## Change History

 For older changes, please see the [change log](https://github.com/fsvreddit/hive-protect/blob/main/changelog.md).

+### 1.10

+* Add ability to choose whether posts and comments are removed as spam or as normal removes
+* Add option to purge user content rather than just the latest comment

-### Changes in 1.9.3
+### 1.9.3

-- Fixed bug with {{permalink}} placeholder substituting in the new comment/post's permalink not the latest "bad" item's permalink (introduced in 1.9)
+* Fixed bug with {{permalink}} placeholder substituting in the new comment/post's permalink not the latest "bad" item's permalink (introduced in 1.9)

-### Changes in 1.9.2
+### 1.9.2

-- Fixed a bug that would prevent users with matches by subreddit only from being picked up
+* Fixed a bug that would prevent users with matches by subreddit only from being picked up

-### Changes in 1.9

-- You can now specify that at least N subreddits match
-- App now prevents ban messages/notes that are too long
-- Anti block checker - alert if a user may be blocking this app.
-- Bug fixes

-### Changes in 1.8.2

-- App can now check a user's social links (note: I cannot yet check users' bio text)
-- Reporting now happens before removal, which means more context is available to mods
-- Add option to notify by Modmail
-- Add option to skip remove/report/modmail options if user was previously unbanned
-- Add user flair whitelist

 ## Feedback